cristyduran/adhoc/README.md

 # Adhoc

-This is a website I built bootstrap according to UX/UI specifications.
+This is a website I built with bootstrap according to UX/UI specifications.

 ## Built with